-Religion and Festivities – Part and Parcel of Kailashahar Life
+Religion And Festivities – Part And Parcel Of Kailashahar Life

 Religion, festivities and cultural activities form a part and parcel of Kailashahar life.
 Almost every month of the year, the town gets adorned for some festival or cultural activity.
-Since Kailashahar is a truly secular town where Hindus, Muslims, Christians and Buddhists live in harmony, multi-faceted culture is seen in every nook and corner.
+Since Kailashahar is a truly secular town where Hindus, Muslims, Christians and Buddhists live in harmony, a multifaceted culture is seen in every nook and corner.
 Durga Puja and Kali Puja are the most celebrated festivals in Kailashahar.
-However, thanks to the mushrooming population of other religious followers, Christmas, Id, Buddha Purnima and other festivals are also becoming very popular here.
+However, thanks to the mushrooming population of other religious followers, Christmas, Eid, Buddha Purnima and other festivals are also becoming very popular here.

 Kailashahar is a beautiful town.
 Temples dot the beautiful town along with lush green tea gardens.
 A visit to Kailashahar is quite incomplete without visiting the Lakhi Narayan Bari, 14 Deities Temple or Choudoo Devotar Mandir and as many as 16 tea estates in the adjoining areas.

 Tea Estates: Giving quite a break from the temples in Kailashahar are the many tea estates surrounding the town.
 Most of these tea estates are privately managed and are known for their taste.
-The popularity of the tea leaves grown here are that they are organic in nature.
+The popularity of the tea leaves grown here are because they are organic in nature.

 The best season to visit Kailashahar is during the winters when the temperature drops, but the climate stays mild.
 It is also the best time to visit the various areas adjoining Kailashahar.
 Another good time to visit Kailashahar is right after the rain subsides as there is greenery all around.

-How to reach Kailashahar
+How To Reach Kailashahar

-Kailashahar is easily accessible through air, road and train
+Kailashahar is easily accessible through air, road and train.